The simple definition of aerophagia is when you swallow too much air into your gastrointestinal tract.

 Mouth breathing, on the other hand, lessens oxygen absorption and can contribute to poor sleep and sleeping disorders, general fatigue, loud snoring and sleep apnea (associated with heart attacks), and a whole host of health problems.
 This is even more important for children, whose whole facial development can be affected by excessive mouth breathing, particularly during sleeping.

-For occasional mouth breathing problems, like congestion with allergies or colds, special breathing strips have been shown to be effective at clearing the nose and allowing you to breathe normally, especially during sleep.
+For occasional problems with mouth breathing, like congestion with allergies or colds, special breathing strips have been shown to be effective at clearing the nose and allowing you to breathe normally, especially during sleep.

-For ongoing problems, this site on normal breathing goes into great detail on why mouth breathing is such a health issue and how to fix it.
+This site on normal breathing also goes into great detail on why mouth breathing is such a serious health issue and has long term practices to fix it.

 When we are anxious, nervous or tense we may swallow air without realizing it.
-Too much caffeine from coffee can definitely do this.
+Too much caffeine from coffee can definitely contribute to this but stress at work or in personal relationships is also often a factor.

-Talking too fast can also have this effect.
+Talking too fast is another stress related behaviour that can lead to mouth breathing and swallowing too much air.
 This kind of aerophagia is usually more of a subconscious problem and slowing down, breathing through the nose and becoming aware of the behavior and our breathing in general is the start of letting go of it.

-In the next post there are some specific solutions to help stop swallowing air.
+In the next post there are some specific solutions I’ve found to help stop swallowing air.